easystats/see/paper/paper.md

   geom_line(aes(x = wt, y = .fitted, color = `factor(cyl)`))
 ```

 A number of packages have been developed to extend *ggplot2* and assist with model visualization.^[For a sampling of these packages, visit <https://exts.ggplot2.tidyverse.org/gallery/>] Some of these packages provide functions for additional geoms, annotations, or common visualization types without linking them to a specific statistical analysis or fundamentally changing the *ggplot2* workflow (e.g., *ggrepel*, *ggalluvial*, *ggridges*, *ggdist*, *ggpubr*, etc.).
 Other *ggplot2* extensions provide functions to generate publication-ready visualizations for specific types of models (e.g., *metaviz*, *tidymv*, *sjPlot*, *survminer*).
-For example, the *ggstatsplot* package [@Patil2021] offers visualizations for statistical analysis of one-way factorial designs, and the *plotmm* package [@Waggoner2020] supports specific types of mixture model objects.
+For example, the *ggstatsplot* package [@Patil2021] offers visualizations for statistical analysis of one-way factorial designs, the *plotmm* package [@Waggoner2020] supports specific types of mixture model objects.
+The `fortify` function from *ggfortify* package [@Horikoshi2018] *does* offer a unified plotting framework for a wide range of statistical models, although it is not as comprehensive as the *see* package because the *easystats* ecosystem covers a much larger collection of statistical models.

 The aim of the *see* package is to produce visualizations for a wide variety of models and statistical analyses in a way that is tightly linked with the model fitting process and requires minimal interruption of users' workflow. *see* accomplishes this aim by providing a single `plot()` method for objects created by the other *easystats* packages, such as *parameters* tables, *modelbased* predictions, *performance* diagnostic tests, *correlation* matrices, and so on.
 The *easystats* packages compute numeric results for a wide range of statistical models, and the *see* package acts as a visual support to the entire *easystats* ecosystem.
 As such, visualizations corresponding to all stages of statistical analysis, from model fitting to diagnostics to reporting, can be easily created using *see*. *see* plots are compatible with other *ggplot2* functions for further customization (e.g., `labs()` for a plot title).
 In addition, *see* provides several aesthetic utilities to embellish both *easystats* plots and other *ggplot2* plots.
 The result is a package that minimizes the barrier to producing high-quality statistical visualizations in R.